dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 npx cypress run
 ```

 Note that this command will use the bundled Electron browser when executing the tests headlessly.
-In the CI job these tests will execute using chrome, safari will be added in a future PR.
+In the CI job these tests are executed in parallel using Chrome and Webkit.

 ### Accessibility Testing: